cyface-de/ios-backend/README.md

     os_log("Unable to load locations!")
 }
 ```
 **ATTENTION:** Notice that all locations have been copied to new data objects.
 This is necessary, as *CoreData* objects are not thread safe and will loose all data upon usage on a different thread.
-You need to do this with all *CoreData* model objects before using them in your app. *CoreData* model objects currently are `MeasurementMO`, `Track` and `GeoLocationMO`.
+You need to do this with all *CoreData* model objects before using them in your app.
+*CoreData* model objects currently are `MeasurementMO`, `Event`, `Track` and `GeoLocationMO`.

 ### Getting the length of a measurement